Cambyses: second king of the ancient Achaemenid empire (ruled 530-522). In 525, he conquered Egypt.

 The word uvamaršiyuš means "his own death".
 Nobody knows how to understand this: some scholars have argued that Cambyses died of natural causes, others maintain that it means suicide.
 The first alternative appears to be the better one.

 Herodotus offers no real help.
 He tells that Cambyses, on hearing the news of the rebellion, rushed back to Persia.
 But when he jumped into the saddle of his horse, the cap fell of the sheath of his sword and exposed the blade, which pierced his thigh.
 The Greek historian does not fail to stress that this was just the spot where Cambyses had wounded the Apis.
 According to Herodotus, the Persian king died not much later.
-The idea that Cambyses died by his own sword may or may not corroborate the interpretation that uvamaršiyuš means suicide.
+This is clearly a fairy tale.

 The last letter that is dated to Cambyses' reign was written on 18 April 522.
 It was found in Babylon, and it merely proves that Gaumâta was recognized as king in April or May.
 Cambyses probably was still alive.
 He may have died in July.
 The court official with the title of arštibara, "lance carrier", must have replaced him as commander.
 His name was Darius son of Hystaspes.